-From the beginning, I approached art in an unconventional way; my path was not a straight line.
-I had studied the Chinese language in college and as part of my studies, I learned Chinese calligraphy.
-Using the brush to make the characters fascinated me much more than learning Chinese.
-I was much more interested in the brush than the characters.
-After college, this led me to continue with calligraphy and brush painting.
-I was fortunate to find a teacher from the Museum School in Boston who was devoted to this art form and taught me the fundamentals of Sumi-E painting.
-During these lessons, I gradually recognized that making art was meant to be my life’s work.
-My teacher was the painter Judith Liniado.
-She was willing to expand my lessons.
-It was Judy who gave me the grounding in the fundamentals of drawing and painting; the tools necessary to make art.
-She gave me a rich appreciation and respect for materials and methods that has never left me.
-After these beginnings, I continued my studies at the Massachusetts College of Art and Design where my serious study and development as an artist took place.
-With these studies, I began serious experimentation and search for my way of expressing my authentic self through the work.
-One day in a painting class, my instructor said, “I have been watching you and I realize that you see the world abstractly.”
-This statement fundamentally changed how I was to make art from that point forward.
-I could use my innate way of seeing the world as the means of my creative expression.
-Her statement guided me and continues to sustain me while I push the work forward.
-During this time, I also began to more fully explore my fascination with the relationships amongst colors and mark making; a direct link back to my study of Chinese calligraphy.
+From the beginning, Marsha Kartzman approached art in an unconventional way; her path was not a straight line.
+Marsha had studied the Chinese language in college and as part of her studies, she learned Chinese calligraphy.
+Using the brush to make the characters fascinated her much more than learning Chinese.
+She was much more interested in the brush than the characters.
+After college, this led Marsha to continue with calligraphy and brush painting and was fortunate to find a teacher from the Museum School in Boston who was devoted to this art form and taught her the fundamentals of Sumi-E painting.
+During these lessons, Marsha gradually recognized that making art was meant to be her life’s work.
+Her teacher was the late painter Judith Liniado, who was willing to expand these lessons.
+It was Judy who gave Marsha the grounding in the fundamentals of drawing and painting; the tools necessary to make art.
+She gave her a rich appreciation and respect for materials and methods that has never left.
+After these beginnings, Marsha continued her studies at the Massachusetts College of Art and Design where her serious study and development as an artist took place.
+With these studies, Marsha began serious experimentation and search for her way of expressing her authentic self through the work.
+One day in a painting class, Marsha has an instructor who said, “I have been watching you and I realize that you see the world abstractly.”
+This statement fundamentally changed how she was to make art from that point forward.
+Marsha could use her innate way of seeing the world as the means of her creative expression.
+This instructor's statement guided Marsha and continues to sustain while she pushes the work forward.
+During this time, Marsha also began to more fully explore herfascination with mark making; a direct link back to her study of Chinese calligraphy.

-I was fortunate to meet the painter and printmaker, Gema Philips at a monotype workshop held at MassArt.
-When the workshop ended, she invited myself and a group of artists to her studio to continue to make monotypes.
+Marsha was fortunate to meet the painter and printmaker, Gema Philips at a monotype workshop held at MassArt.
+When the workshop ended, Gema invited some participants to her studio to continue to make monotypes.
 For several years, a group of us gathered once a week to paint on glass, watch our work go through the big press and, most importantly, talk about art, artists, ideas, and life.
-Unbeknownst to me, these weekly meetings of talking and making art were slowly changing how I saw my work; pushing it into new areas.
-I found myself taking risks and begin to not only find my “voice”, but to feel comfortable in the risks that one needs to take.
-This experimentation never ends and continues to push me towards new methods and materials in my exploration and excavation of the creative process.
+Unbeknownst to Marsha, these weekly meetings of talking and making art were slowly changing how she saw my work; pushing it into new areas.
+She found myself taking new risks and begin to not only find her “voice”, but to feel comfortable with this inner voice.
+This experimentation never ends and continues to push Marsha towards new methods and materials in Her exploration and excavation of the creative process.